MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Switch to the Remote Desktop session to **az104-04-vm0**, right-click the **Start** button and, in the right-click menu, click **Windows PowerShell (Admin)**.

-1. In the Windows PowerShell console window, run the following to test internal name resolution of the **az104-04-vm1** DNS record set in the the newly created private DNS zone:
+1. In the Windows PowerShell console window, run the following to test internal name resolution of the **az104-04-vm1** DNS record set in the newly created private DNS zone:

    ```pwsh
    nslookup az104-04-vm1.contoso.org